 - 1. Please indicate how many hours you spent on this lab.
 This will not affect your grade, but will be helpful for calibrating the workload for next semester's labs. - 2.
 Your completed Table 1. - 3.
 Your output equations for each of the 7 segments. - 4.
-A hand-sketched schematic of your 7-segment display decoder. - 5.
+A hand-sketched or computer drawn schematic of your 7-segment display decoder. - 5.
 A paragraph describing your design method and design choice. - 6.
-A printout of your Quartus schematic showing your 7-segment display decoder logic. - 7.
-A printout of your simulation waveforms showing correct operation for all input combinations starting from 0 and going to F. Your waveform should show your inputs on the top and your outputs, on the bottom.
+An image of your Quartus schematic showing your 7-segment display decoder logic (as in Lab 1, File→Export usually works well). - 7.
+An image of your simulation waveforms showing correct operation for all input combinations starting from 0 and going to F (File→Export→Image...).
+Your waveform should show your inputs on the top and your outputs on the bottom.
 All values should be displayed in hexadecimal for easy reading. - 8.
 Did your design work correctly on the DE2 board?